Sorry, you need to enable JavaScript to visit this website.

 Policy Framework

-There is not a specific national strategy which applies to social and civic competences and their development.
+There is no a specific national strategy addressing social and civic competences and their development.

 Formal learning

-Social and civic competences are incorporated in curricula for general and vocational education at upper secondary level.
-The citizenship education is not a separate subject.
-Instead, it is integrated into the subjects of Greek Language (1st, 2nd and 3rd class of upper secondary education) and History (2nd and 3rd class of upper secondary education).
-As mentioned in the curriculum of Greek Language and the curriculum of History the main learning objectives of the citizenship education are cultivating values, adopting attitudes and demonstrating behaviours that make up the modern democratic civilization.
-By teaching the lesson, students are encouraged to become responsible and active citizens capable of helping reconcile and foster mutual trust among people and promote fundamental values such as democracy and freedom.
+Social and civic competences are incorporated in the curricula for general and vocational education at upper secondary level.
+Citizenship education is not taught as a separate subject but it is integrated into the subjects of Greek Language (1st, 2nd and 3rd class of upper secondary education) and History (2nd and 3rd class of upper secondary education).
+As mentioned in the curriculum of Greek Language and the curriculum of History, the main objectives of citizenship education are to cultivate values, foster positive attitudes, and promote behaviours that support a democratic society.
+Through this subject, students are encouraged to become responsible and active citizens who contribute to social cohesion, mutual trust, and the promotion of fundamental values such as democracy and freedom.

 Non-formal and informal learning